NEU-DS-4200-S20/s-l-project-un2/README.md

 ## DS 4200 S20, Team UN2

-### [Project Site](https://neu-ds-4200-s20.github.io/s-l-project-un2/) - documents the motivation behind our project, our design process, and includes a video demo

-### [Visualization](https://neu-ds-4200-s20.github.io/s-l-project-un2/visualization.html) - the final visualization built with [d3](https://d3js.org/)

 The UNFPA Global Learning Map is an interactive visualization that educates users on 2019 UNFPA initiatives by each member country.
 It was created by [Caitlin Wang](https://github.com/ctlnwng), [Drefnie R. Limprevil](https://github.com/drefnie), [Emily Colladay](https://github.com/ecolladay), and [Garret Kutzko](https://github.com/ktzktv) in partnership with [UNFPA](https://www.unfpa.org/).

+### Click [here](https://neu-ds-4200-s20.github.io/s-l-project-un2/visualization.html) to see the visualization

+Or visit the [project site](https://neu-ds-4200-s20.github.io/s-l-project-un2/) which documents the motivation behind our project, our design process, and includes a video demo

 ## 🛠 Setup